owenobyrne/node-postcodeanywhere/README.md

      $ npm install postcodeanywhere

-As a submodule of your project
+Or to install as a submodule of your project

 	$ git submodule add http://github.com/owenobyrne/node-postcodeanywhere.git postcodeanywhere
 	$ git submodule update --init